BURRINJA - CONTEXT

 FUNDING THE PROJECT

-Council has successfully applied for $1.25m from the Victorian State Government’s Growing Suburbs Fund and will contribute $1.25m to the project
+Council has successfully applied for $1.25m from the Victorian State Government’s Growing Suburbs Fund and will contribute $1.25m to the project.
+Some further Asset Refurbishment and Environmental Sustainability funding will also contribute funds to a $3m total project.

 Read Funding Announcement Media Release HERE - December 2017